 • housing with immigrant families who participate in the Centro Autónomo

 • class reading materials

-• local city transit
+• local city transit for program activities

 Full payment is due before the program begins.